-In absence of standard clinical guidelines, in current study, all patients with T stage ≥ 2 and/or positive lymph node were advised adjuvant therapy.
+In the absence of standard clinical guidelines, in the current study, all patients with T stage ≥ 2 and/or positive lymph node were advised to receive adjuvant therapy.
 Three–fourth of all our patients received adjuvant therapy.
-Estimated 5 years OS was 43.5% which is comparable to the MSKCC study[15] (Table 1).
-Historically the 5 years OS after aggressive resection for GBC was 16%[41].
-Even after all the advancement in surgical technique and perioperative care, the median survival for patients with stage I-III disease was 12.9 mo and 5.8 mo for those presenting with stage IV disease in absence of multimodality treatment at MSKCC in 2008 with improvement in survival after increase in administration of systemic therapy[15,42].
-Our study shows better median survival for stage III and IV with multimodality treatment (27 mo and 20 mo respectively).
-On comparing early stage disease (stage I and II) with locally advanced stage GBC (stage III and IV), former had significantly better survival (73.1 vs 41.4 mo respectively, P < 0.0001) which emphasizes on the need for better chemotherapeutic regimen as well as uniform application of systemic therapy in adjuvant setting.
+Estimated 5-year OS rate was 43.5%, which is comparable to that observed in the MSKCC study[15] (Table 1).
+Historically, the 5-year OS rate after aggressive resection for GBC was 16%[41].
+Even after all the advancements in surgical technique and perioperative care, the median survival for patients with stage I-III disease was 12.9 mo and 5.8 mo for those presenting with stage IV disease in the absence of multimodality treatment at MSKCC in 2008 with improvement in survival after increase in administration of systemic therapy[15,42].
+Our study showed a better median survival for stage III and IV cases with multimodality treatment (27 mo and 20 mo, respectively).
+When comparing early stage disease (stages I and II) with locally advanced stage GBC (stages III and IV), the former had a significantly better survival (73.1 vs 41.4 mo, respectively, P < 0.0001), which emphasizes on the need for better chemotherapeutic regimen as well as uniform application of systemic therapy in the adjuvant setting.

 Our study is one of the largest studies worldwide reporting improved outcomes following multimodality treatment in surgically resected patients.
-In wake of scarcity of data on multimodality management of GBC, our study highlights the feasibility of better outcomes with proper utilization of systemic therapy with surgery to obtain optimum results.
+In wake of the scarcity of data on multimodality management of GBC, our study highlights the feasibility of better outcomes with proper utilization of systemic therapy with surgery to obtain optimum results.
 Correlation between specific chemotherapy regimens and survival is beyond the scope of this study due to its retrospective nature.
 Despite inherent limitations with potential biases, our study stresses on the urgent need for conducting randomized trials to form consensus on tackling an aggressive disease like GBC.
-In future, addition of genomic profiling-guided targeted therapy may potentially improve survival and personalize therapy of GBC patients.
+In future, addition of genomic profiling-guided targeted therapy may potentially improve the survival and personalize the therapy of GBC patients.

 CONCLUSION

-GBC is an aggressive malignancy which warrants equally aggressive measures to provide patients with meaningful survival.
-With addition of systemic therapy to curative surgery, the 5 years survival in our study was 43%.
-R+ resection, higher T stage and peri-neural invasion adversely affected the outcome.
-Patients with higher stage (III/IV), nodal involvement and high-risk features should be considered for systemic therapy in addition to surgery to optimize the outcomes.
-Multimodality treatment of GBC has potential to improve survival of these patients.
+GBC is an aggressive malignancy which warrants equally aggressive measures to provide patients with a meaningful survival.
+With addition of systemic therapy to curative surgery, the 5-year survival rate in our study was 43%.
+R+ resection, higher T stage, and PNI adversely affected the outcome.
+Patients with higher stage (III/IV), nodal involvement, and high-risk features should be considered for systemic therapy in addition to surgery to optimize the outcomes.
+Multimodality treatment of GBC has a potential to improve the survival of these patients.

 ARTICLE HIGHLIGHTS